Pasu4/animdustry/README.md

 #### DrawSpace

 Draws many stripes pointing towards the center.
-(TODO check later, this probably does needs state_time)
+Only works inside levels.

 - **Color** *col*: The color of the stripes.